-- Increase funding for transportation to preserve the system, address congestion and safety, and provide multi-modal options for people of all ages, incomes and abilities. - Eliminate off-the-top appropriations from the Highway Users Tax Fund. - Consider alternative revenue and financing mechanisms, such as VMT-based fees, pay-asyou-drive insurance, and, under certain circumstances, tolling and congestion pricing of existing roadways. - Provide a share of increased revenues back to local governments. - Consider the effects of land use decisions on the needs for transportation infrastructure.
+- Increase funding for transportation to preserve the system, address congestion and safety, and provide multi-modal options for people of all ages, incomes and abilities. - Reduce or eliminate off-the-top appropriations from the Highway Users Tax Fund. - Consider alternative revenue and financing mechanisms, such as road usage charges, and, under certain circumstances, tolling and congestion pricing of existing roadways. - Provide an appropriate share of new or increased revenues back to local governments. - Consider the effects of land use decisions on transportation infrastructure needs.